 When it comes to cloud databases, organizations have two options: run their own in the cloud or use a cloud provider's managed database services.

-For those companies that do not want to run their own cloud database, there are a number of cloud provider database services to choose from.
-Many of these services have strong security capabilities and controls built in by default.
-They may also include limited consumer security responsibilities, compliance and audit attestation, and service-level agreements for uptime and performance that could exceed a company's own.
+For those companies that do not want to run their own cloud database, there are numerous cloud database services to choose from, offered both by cloud platform providers and other database vendors that run their software on a provider's infrastructure.
+Many of these database as a service (DBaaS) offerings have strong security capabilities and controls built in by default.
+They may also include limited user security responsibilities, compliance and audit attestation features, and service-level agreements for uptime and performance that could exceed a company's own.

-Let's take a look at some of the leading cloud database services and their security controls, as well as cloud database security best practices to follow regardless of service chosen.
+Let's take a look at some of the leading cloud database services and their security controls, as well as cloud database security best practices to follow, regardless of the DBaaS platform that's chosen.

-DynamoDB is a managed NoSQL service within AWS.
+DynamoDB is a managed NoSQL database service within the AWS cloud.
 It offers a number of security features, including the following:

 - Automatic backups.
-These are possible using a specific template in AWS Data Pipeline -- another data management service.
+These are possible using a specific template in AWS Data Pipeline -- another data management service for moving data between different AWS cloud services.
 Full and incremental backups can then be used for disaster recovery and continuity.

 - Automated 256-bit AES encryption.
 DynamoDB is the first AWS service to automatically encrypt data.